Recording Without the Metronome

 Composer will immediately transcribe your recording to notation, including determining the key signature, as illustrated below:

 5. The notation will probably look quite sloppy at this point, but you can adjust the barlines and meters to show the appropriate notation while still preserving your performance by using the Rebar feature.
-You can also use this technique to create "live" feeling backing tracks for performances, and have sheet music for accompanying musicians or vocalists.
+You can also use this technique to create "live" feeling backing tracks for performances, and also have high quality sheet music for accompanying musicians or vocalists.